Membership Inference Attack with Partial Features: MRAD: Memory-Guided Feature Reconstruction Anomaly Detection

 \textbf{Solution to Challenge 2}: We shift our focus from exact sample matching to assessing how well the reconstructed samples align with the underlying data distribution.
-Specifically, we employ anomaly detection techniques to identify reconstructed samples that deviate from the true data distribution, enabling us to distinguish between member and non-member feature combinations.
+According to our observations, when the known features come from a member sample, the reconstruction tends to better align with the true data distribution, as the model has already formed internal representations based on the complete training inputs.
+In contrast, if the known feature combination is not a member, the optimization may converge to a random local minimum, resulting in a reconstruction that deviates more from the training distribution.
+Based on this observation, we employ anomaly detection techniques to identify reconstructed samples that deviate from the true data distribution, enabling us to distinguish between member and non-member feature combinations.
+The experiment results in Section \ref{sec:performance_eval} confirm the validity of our observations.